BallisticLA/marla/README.md

 MARLA is a Matlab library for prototyping algorithms in a future C++ library for randomized numerical linear algebra.
 The library is meant to be "LAPACK-like" and organizes its functionality into high-level "drivers" and lower-level "computational routines".
-Some of its functionality is currently untested -- this will be fixed early in the week of November 8.
+All of its driver-level functionality has at least basic tests.

 MARLA has a companion Python package called [PARLA](https://github.com/BallisticLA/parla).
 PARLA has an object-oriented design which is more flexible than the current implementations in MARLA.